ArvindHarinder1/PrivatePreviewDocs/1ECMATutorial.md

 ### Configure who is in scope for provisioning

 Azure AD allows you to scope who should be provisioned based on assignment to an application and / or by filtering on a particular attribute.
-[Determine who should be in scope for provisioning](https://docs.microsoft.com/en-us/azure/active-directory/app-provisioning/define-conditional-rules-for-provisioning-user-accounts) and define your scoping rule as necessary.
+[Determine who should be in scope for provisioning](https://docs.microsoft.com/en-us/azure/active-directory/app-provisioning/define-conditional-rules-for-provisioning-user-accounts) and define your scoping rules as necessary.
 Most customers will stick with the default scope of "assigned users and groups," without doing any additional scoping configuration.

 ### Assign users to your application

-If you chose scoping based on assignment in the previous step, please [assign users and / or groups to your application](https://docs.microsoft.com/en-us/azure/active-directory/manage-apps/add-application-portal-assign-users) if scoping is based on assignment to the application (recommended).
+If you chose scoping based on assignment in the previous step (recommended), please [assign users and / or groups to your application](https://docs.microsoft.com/en-us/azure/active-directory/manage-apps/add-application-portal-assign-users).

 ### Configure your attribute mappings
 You will need to map the user attributes in Azure AD to the attributes in the target application.
 The Azure AD Provisioning service relies on the SCIM standard for provisioning and as a result, the attributes surfaced have the SCIM name space.
-The example below shows how you can map the country and objectId attributes in Azure AD to the Country and InternalGUID attributes in your target application.
-[Learn more](https://docs.microsoft.com/en-us/azure/active-directory/app-provisioning/customize-application-attributes#editing-user-attribute-mappings) about configuring attribute mappings.
+The example below shows how you can map the country and objectId attributes in Azure AD to the Country and InternalGUID attributes in an application.
 Note, the default mapping contains userPrincipalName to an attribute name PLACEHOLDER.
 You will need to change the PLACEHOLDER attribute to one that is found in your application.
+[Learn more](https://docs.microsoft.com/en-us/azure/active-directory/app-provisioning/customize-application-attributes#editing-user-attribute-mappings) about configuring attribute mappings.

 | **Attribute name in Azure AD**   | **Attribute name in SCIM**   | **Attribute name in target application**   |
 | --- | --- | --- |